 Creatinine vs. Cystatin C: Which Test Measures PKD Kidney Health Better?

-Labs can be confusing, especially when it comes to monitoring kidney function in polycystic kidney disease (PKD).
-As a PKD and kidney nutrition expert, I get a lot of questions about interpreting these results, such as:
+Aug 18, 2025Labs can be confusing, especially when it comes to monitoring kidney function in polycystic kidney disease (PKD).
+As a PKD and kidney nutrition expert, I get a lot of questions around interpreting these results, such as:

-• What’s the difference between Creatinine and Cystatin C?”
+“What’s the difference between Creatinine and Cystatin C?”

-• “Which test is better for tracking kidney function in PKD?”
+“Which test is better for tracking kidney function in PKD?”

-• “Should I get both Creatinine and Cystatin C tested?”
+“Should I get a Cystatin C test?”

 Understanding GFR: A Look at Kidney Function

-There is a more precise way to measure GFR—called mGFR (measured GFR)—but it’s time-consuming, expensive, and mainly used in research.
+There is a more precise way to measure GFR—called mGFR (measured GFR)—but it’s time-consuming, expensive, and used mainly in research.
 So, when you hear “GFR,” it’s almost always an estimate (eGFR), not the gold-standard mGFR.

 Similarities Between Creatinine and Cystatin C

-4. Both are used to calculate eGFR: Either waste marker can be used to calculate your estimated GFR, they are kidney function markers.
+- Both are used to calculate eGFR: Either waste marker can be used to calculate your estimated GFR, they are kidney function markers.

 Differences Between Creatinine and Cystatin C